-This Asparagus Soup recipe is so easy and makes a great recipe for a creamy yet light lunch or dinner.
+This quick and easy, creamy asparagus soup recipe is so easy and makes a great recipe for a creamy yet light lunch or dinner.
 You will be craving this soup all season long!

 When my husband and I got married we went to Riviera Maya for our honeymoon.
-Where we stayed at had the best Asparagus Soup.
-I would order it every night for a late night snack…and I’ll admit that I would order a steak with it too.
+Where we stayed had the best Asparagus Soup.
+I would order it every night for a late-night snack…and I’ll admit that I would order a steak with it too.
 Hey, we were on vacation!
-So when this weeks Sunday Supper theme came out, Easy Spring Recipes, I knew I had to finally try and recreate this soup recipe with one of my favorite Spring vegetables.
+So when we got home, I knew I had to try and recreate this soup recipe with one of my favorite Spring vegetables.

 One thing that is plentiful throughout the Spring & Summer in Michigan is asparagus.
 I actually grew up next to a field of it when I was a kid and you can find it at roadside stands for cheap!
 A great tip is to buy it in bulk and freeze it so when it goes up to almost $5/pound in the Winter I don’t have to worry about it when I have a craving.

-Heat up some oil in the bottom of a large pot over medium/high heat.
+Heat up some extra virgin olive oil in the bottom of a large pot over medium/high heat.
 Add the asparagus and 3 cloves of minced garlic.
-Sautee for 3-4 minutes then sprinkle 1 Tbs of flour over the top, stir to coat all the vegetables evenly with the flour.
+Sautee for 3-4 minutes, then sprinkle 1 Tbs of flour over the top and stir to coat all the vegetables evenly with the flour.

 Add chicken stock then set to a low/medium simmer and let cook uncovered for 25 minutes.

-Next, use a little tool called an ‘immersion blender’.
-This is actually something my Mother-In-Law gave me and I don’t use it too often but always glad I have it as part of my kitchen.
-If you do not have one I would suggest taking most of the soup mixture and putting into a blender.
+Next, use a little tool called an immersion blender.
+This is actually something my Mother-In-Law gave me and I don’t use it too often but am always glad I have it as part of my kitchen.
+If you do not have one I would suggest taking most of the soup mixture and putting it into a blender.

 Top this creamy soup off with some homemade croutons.

 From our home in the Bottom Left of the Mitten to yours ~ Enjoy!